What is negative space in photography, and how can you use it for beautiful compositions?

 3. Experiment with minimalism

-Minimalistic compositions use negative space to great effect.
-In fact, they’re all about negative space; they take lots of negative space, include a touch of positive space, and create an eye-catching result.
+As I explained above, minimalistic compositions use negative space to great effect.
+They’re all about negative space; they take lots of negative space, include a touch of positive space, and create an eye-catching result.

 Here’s an example of a minimalist image, where the shadow acts as positive space, while the bricks provide some empty negative space: